rhaamo/reso-web/README.md

 - Can list users (no status)
 - Can fetch an user messages history
-- List sessions with 3D sphere viewer and details (sessions list is filtered hard for now for only minUsers=1)
+- List sessions
+  - Filtering, session details modal with 3D Sphere Preview

 ## It's broken :(